How to Promote Your Blog: 25 Unique and Highly Recommended Tips

 18. Get serious about your keyword research

 To know which phrases are best for you to target, you’ll want to perform adequate keyword research.
-Here are some top keyword research tools we highly recommend.
+There are some top keyword research tools we recommend, such as Ahrefs and SEMrush.
 Once you’ve determined which phrases to use, sprinkle them throughout your content, from your paragraph text to your titles, descriptions and more - we’ll point you to a few places in the following tips.
-Note that this is just one of the steps to follow in your personal SEO plan.

 19. Optimize your meta tags